Argyrochosma fendleri: Taxonomy

 The species was first described by Gustav Kunze in 1851 as Notholaena fendleri, based on material collected in New Mexico by Augustus Fendler, for whom it is named.
+The type specimen, Fendler 1017a, was deposited at the Herbarium Berolinense.

 Delineating natural genera in the cheilanthoids has proven to be extremely difficult, and other placements of the species were subsequently put forward.
 Fée transferred it to Cincinalis as Cincinalis fendleri in 1852, breaking with most other authorities in recognizing and re-circumscribing that genus.
 In 1859, Mettenius rejected Fée's attempt to delineate Cincinalis as a separate genus, but recognized the genus Gymnogramma for species where sporangia were borne along the nerves and not densely clustered at the end of the nerves.
 He transferred the species there as G. fendleri.
 Prantl expanded Pellaea to include several genera in which he perceived close affinities, including Cincinalis.
 Accordingly, he transferred C. fendleri to Pellaea section Cincinalis as P. fendleri in 1882.
 In 1979, John T. Mickel transferred it to Cheilanthes as Cheilanthes cancellata (the epithet fendleri was preoccupied), as part of an effort to create a more coherent Notholaena.

 By the late 20th century, most authorities favored placement of Notholaena nivea and closely related ferns, including N. fendleri, either in Notholaena or Pellaea.
 Both Edwin Copeland and C. A. Weatherby suggested in the 1940s that this group of ferns might represent a distinct genus of its own.
 This was finally addressed in 1987 by Michael D. Windham, who was carrying out phylogenetic studies of these genera.
 He elevated Notholaena sect.
 Argyrochosma to become the genus Argyrochosma, and transferred this species to that genus as A. fendleri.
 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. engywookii (the epithet fendleri was preoccupied), as part of a program to consolidate the cheilanthoid ferns into that genus.
 The epithet refers to the gnome scientist Engywook in the novel The Neverending Story.

+Members of the genus Argyrochosma are commonly known as "false cloak ferns" or "silver ferns".
+"False cloak fern" refers to the historical placement of these species in the genus Notholaena.
+The name of that genus is derived from Greek, meaning "false cloak", referring to the fact that the sori are not covered by well-differentiated tissue of the leaf margin, and its species were commonly known as "cloak ferns".
+"Silver fern" is evidently derived from the name Argyrochosma, which means "silver mound" and refers to the white farina found on the underside of the leaves of most species.
+The common name Fendler's false cloak fern refers to the collector honored by the epithet.

 Phylogenetic studies have shown that A. fendleri forms an isolated clade, diverging at an early date from the other two clades of farina-bearing Argyrochosma.
-Its farina is chemically distinct from that of other Argyrochosma, consisting mostly of eriodictyol-7-methyl ether, a compound rare in ferns.
+Its farina is chemically distinct from that of other Argyrochosma, and has a fairly consistent composition, principally flavonoids derived from naringenin and eriodictyol.